-First, you'll need to peel and dice the potatoes.
-Don't forget to slice the tomatoes and onions too (see above photo).
+Step 1: you’ll need to peel and dice the potatoes.
+Don’t forget to slice the tomatoes and onions too (see above photo).

-Time to fry!
+Step 2: time to fry!
 Cook your potatoes for a while before adding in the onions.
-Continue sautéing both while constantly stirring so they don't brown too much.
+Continue sautéing both while constantly stirring so they don’t brown too much.
 Mix in the oregano before removing your mixture from the heat.

-Grab a strainer to drain the excess oil off, but don't get rid of it!
-You're going to need it later.
+Step 3: grab a strainer to drain the excess oil off, but don’t get rid of it!
+You’re going to need it later.
 In the meantime, fry your tomato slices in the same pan to give them a little char.

-It's time to get this omelette party started!
+Step 4: it’s time to get this omelette party started!
 Add the drained olive oil back into your pan to heat up over medium-low.

-Mix in the potatoes and onions, then scoop about half of the batter into your frying pan.
+Step 6: mix in the potatoes and onions, then scoop about half of the batter into your frying pan.

-Layer the tomato slices evenly over top, then grate some vegan cheese over the tomatoes (optional, but totally worth it).
+Step 7: layer the tomato slices evenly over top, then grate some vegan cheese over the tomatoes (optional, but totally worth it).

-Pour the rest of the batter in to cover the tomato and cheese layer.
+Step 8: pour the rest of the batter in to cover the tomato and cheese layer.
 Cook your omelette until the top no longer looks wet, or about 5 minutes.
 Tip: cover your frying pan for the first 1-2 minutes to help it cook evenly.

-Now for the fun part.
+Step 9: now for the fun part.
 To flip the omelette, cover your frying pan with a plate that extends past the edges slightly.
 With your hand on the plate, flip the frying pan over quickly to release the omelette.

-Place your frying pan back on the stove and slide the omelette carefully back in to finish cooking for another 5 minutes.
+Step 10: place your frying pan back on the stove and slide the omelette carefully back in to finish cooking for another 5 minutes.

-To remove your omelette, use the same plate flipping technique you just mastered in the last step.
+Step 11: to remove your omelette, use the same plate flipping technique you just mastered in the last step.

-Be patient!
-Even though it's hard, let the omelette rest for 10-15 minutes before slicing it or serve it totally chilled!
+Step 12: be patient!
+Even though it’s hard, let the omelette rest for 10-15 minutes before slicing it or serve it totally chilled!
 Both ways taste delicious.

-Reheating: we recommend eating it cold the next day because it's the most delicious that way.
+Reheating: we recommend eating this cold the next day because it’s the most delicious that way.
 But if you want to reheat it, place the omelette in an oven-safe dish covered in foil.
 Heat it for 10 minutes at 350 degrees F.